Middle East latest: Fears of wider war in Middle East grow as Israel and Iran trade threats

 “China calls on the international community, especially major countries with influence, to play a constructive role and avoid further turmoil,” the statement said.
 "China believes that the protracted fighting in Gaza is the root cause of this round of turmoil in the Middle East, and all parties need to work urgently for a comprehensive and lasting cease-fire.”

-BEIRUT — The Lebanese militant Hezbollah group is claiming its fighters killed and wounded an unspecified number of Israeli soldiers in clashes in southern Lebanon.
+BEIRUT — The Lebanese militant Hezbollah group says its fighters killed and wounded an unspecified number of Israeli soldiers in clashes in southern Lebanon.

-Hezbollah said they detonated an explosive device as Israeli troops tried crossing deeper into Lebanon toward the southern village of Yaroun on Wednesday.
+Hezbollah said they detonated an explosive device as Israeli troops tried to cross deeper into Lebanon toward the southern village of Yaroun on Wednesday.

-Hezbollah did not provide a breakdown of the alleged Israeli casualties in its claim and there was no immediate reaction from the Israeli military, which had earlier in the day announced the death of its first soldier in the ground incursion.
+Hezbollah did not provide a breakdown of the alleged Israeli casualties and there was no immediate reaction from the Israeli military, which earlier announced the death of a soldier — the first to be killed in the ground incursion.

 BERLIN — Germany says Israel’s decision to bar U.N.
 Secretary-General Antonio Guterres from entering the country is unhelpful.

-In Germany, a staunch ally of Israel, Foreign Ministry spokesperson Sebastian Fischer acknowledged those tensions and said that “this step isn’t particularly helpful, because in the end more talks are needed and not fewer talks.”
+German Foreign Ministry spokesperson Sebastian Fischer acknowledged those tensions and said “this step isn’t particularly helpful, because in the end more talks are needed and not fewer talks.”
+Germany is a staunch ally of Israel.

-He added that “we shouldn’t deprive ourselves of channels of dialogue that could possibly contribute to bringing about a solution.”
+He said “we shouldn’t deprive ourselves of channels of dialogue that could possibly contribute to bringing about a solution.”

 Neighboring Austria also summoned Iran’s charge d’affaires in Vienna to its Foreign Ministry.